Office Address

 It may seem like the vaccines were developed quickly, but the process included rigorous safety reviews required for all new vaccines.
 The urgency of the pandemic created greater access to research funding, reduced bureaucratic obstacles, and encouraged unparalleled levels of government and industry cooperation.
 With these supports in place, scientists built upon previous work on coronavirus vaccines and on mRNA vaccine technology to develop these new vaccines quickly and effectively.

-What does it mean to be fully vaccinated?
+What does it mean to be up to date on the COVID-19 vaccine?

 I already had COVID-19—why do I still need the vaccine?